-I’m not sure if it’s through sheer will or the excessive amount of cauliflower based recipes I’ve made, but Mr. K has totally jumped on the cauliflower bandwagon with me.
-For weeks, he’s been telling his friends about the cauliflower crust pizza I made a few months back.
+I’m not sure if it’s through sheer will or the excessive amount of cauliflower-based recipes I’ve made, but Mr. K has totally jumped on the cauliflower bandwagon with me.
+For weeks, he’s been telling his friends about the cauliflower pizza crust I made a few months back.

-How to Make Cauliflower Breadsticks
+How to Make Them

 Step 3: Using a cheesecloth or other thin cloth, wring the cauliflower dry in batches to release its moisture.